-PROFESSIONAL STANDARDS - The Professional Standards Unit of the City of Albany Police Department.
+The Professional Standards Unit of the City of Albany Police Department.

 § 42-334.
-CPRB establishment; appointment of members.
+CPRB establishment; appointment of members; funding.

-- A. There is hereby established a Citizens' Police Review Board (CPRB) comprised of nine members, five of whom shall be appointed by the Common Council and four of whom shall be appointed by the Mayor. - B. Members shall be appointed for three-year terms; provided, however, that: - (1) Of members initially appointed by the Common Council: one shall be for a term of one year; two shall be for a term of two years; and two shall be for a term of three years. - (2) Of members initially appointed by the Mayor: one shall be for a term of one year; one shall be for a term of two years; and two shall be for a term of three years. - C. No member of the CPRB shall serve for a period which exceeds two full consecutive terms; provided, however, that a member may be considered for reappointment to the CPRB after one year of nonmembership.
-[Amended 11-7-2005 by L.L.
-No. 6-2005] - D. Members shall continue to serve on the CPRB until their successors have been appointed. - E. Annually, the members of the CPRB shall elect from their membership a member to serve as chair.
+A. There is hereby established a Community Police Review Board (CPRB) comprised of nine members, five of whom shall be appointed by the Common Council and four of whom shall be appointed by the Mayor.

+- B. Members shall be appointed for three-year terms; provided, however, that: - (1) Of members initially appointed by the Common Council: one shall be for a term of one year; two shall be for a term of two years; and two shall be for a term of three years. - (2) Of members initially appointed by the Mayor: one shall be for a term of one year; one shall be for a term of two years; and two shall be for a term of three years. - C. No member of the CPRB shall serve for a period which exceeds two full consecutive terms; provided, however, that a member may be considered for reappointment to the CPRB after one year of nonmembership.